Skip to main content

 • --package <PACKAGE> — The name of the package to execute

-• --expression-width <EXPRESSION_WIDTH> — Override the expression width requested by the backend
+• --expression-width <EXPRESSION_WIDTH> — Specify the backend expression width that should be targeted

 • --force — Force a full recompilation